Wavell38/micro_ros_platformio_w11/README.md

 * proper include/library export to PlatformIO projects,
 * easier consumption from a Git dependency,
 * RP2040 / Arduino-Pico project integration.

+This fork has been validated primarily through a real RP2040 / Raspberry Pi Pico project on Windows.
+Other boards and workflows may work, but may still require additional validation or adjustments.

 ## Scope